 Do you want to improve your WordPress search with SearchWP?

-By improving WordPress search, you can help your users find what they are looking for.
+By improving the built-in WordPress search, you can help users find what they are looking for.
 This will keep them on your website for longer, improve the visitor experience, and get you more conversions.

-In this article, we’ll show you how to improve your WordPress search with SearchWP easily.
+In this article, we will show you how to improve your WordPress search with SearchWP easily.

 SearchWP is the best custom search plugin for WordPress, used by over 30,000 websites.
-With SearchWP, you can make sure you are showing accurate results by creating your own relevance scale and adjusting the search algorithm.
+With SearchWP, you can make sure you are showing accurate results by creating a custom relevance scale and adjusting the search algorithm.

-You also get access to detailed search metrics so you can see what your visitors are searching for and the types of content they’re finding.
+You also get access to detailed search metrics so you can see what visitors are searching for and the types of content they’re finding.
 This allows you to continuously improve your site’s search to deliver the most accurate results.

 With that said, let’s show you how to set up SearchWP to improve your WordPress search.